 Once called “Disney Junior Live on Stage!”, this new version of the show brings in the new characters of Disney Junior – out with Little Einsteins and Jake, in with Doc McStuffins and Vamperina.

 What Characters are at Hollywood Studios?

-As soon as Disney Junior Dance Party is over, dart outside and start queuing for your child’s favorite Disney Junior character.
+As soon as Disney Junior Dance Party is over, dart outside and start queuing for your child’s favourite Disney Junior character.
 There are so many to choose from; Doc McStuffin’s, Vamperina, Fancy Nancy and Pluto.
-Also, on the other side of Launch Bay Cargo is the official meet and greet of many of your favorite Star Wars characters; Chewbacca, BB-8 and Darth Vader.
+Also, on the other side of Launch Bay Cargo is the official meet and greet of many of your favourite Star Wars characters; Chewbacca, BB-8 and Darth Vader.

 At Disney’s Hollywood Studios, you find the following characters:

 - Jessie & Woody

 - Green Army Patrol